Francesco Zurolo: The martyrdom of the 813 people of Otranto

+The fate of Puglia and the rest of the city

-On Gedik's orders, the cathedral was first turned into a stable, out of contempt, and then transformed into a mosque.
-The monastery of San Nicola di Casole (It was located just outside the walls of Otranto and belonged to the hamlet that took its name) was then destroyed, while the small church of San Pietro, located within the city limits, was also looted.
+On Gedik's orders, the cathedral was first turned into a stable—an act of contempt—and subsequently converted into a mosque.
+The Monastery of San Nicola di Casole (located just outside the walls of Otranto, near a hamlet that took its name) was then looted and partially destroyed.
+Furthermore, a military garrison was stationed there; the soldiers would set out from the area to plunder nearby hamlets.

+According to historical accounts, a total of 12,000 people were killed and 5,000 enslaved—including victims from the surrounding territories of the Salento peninsula and the area around Otranto—during the initial stages of the Turkish invasion.

-After the desecration of the cathedral, some boys, girls, and older women were enslaved, while small children and infants were massacred.
-The slaves were then shipped to Albania.
+After the desecration of the cathedral, some boys, girls, and elderly women were enslaved, while small children and infants were massacred.
+The slaves were then deported to the Albanian city of Vlora, from where they were shipped to Anatolia.

-According to some historical accounts, a total of 12.000 were killed and 5.000 enslaved, including victims from the territories of the Salentine Peninsula around the city.
+Gedik returned to Albania, leaving behind a garrison of some 4,000 soldiers, who rebuilt the walls of the city, improving the defenses and the moat.

+Ottoman raids continued in other neighboring areas of Apulia, until their reconquest by Neapolitan troops the following year.

-The reconquest of the city and Puglia
+The reconquest of the city and Apulia

-After the death of Mehmet II on May 3, 1481, events precipitated by the Ottoman occupation.
-Otranto and the Apulia region were reconquered by the troops of King Alfonso of Aragon about a year later, on September 8, 1421.
-A detachment of Turkish military forces had been stationed there on the orders of Ahmed Pascà, who lived there for about a year.
+After the death of Mehmet II on 3 May 1481, events were precipitated by the Ottoman occupation.

-After the Neapolitan reconquest, the Otrantines almost immediately returned to work restoring and strengthening the city walls.
-They then converted the Otranto Cathedral, which had been largely desecrated.
-The convents of the Dominican Fathers and that of San Francesco degli Osservanti were later rebuilt, and, at the end of the 14th century, that of the Capuchin Fathers.
-Unfortunately, the monastery of San Nicola di Casole was never restored after being sacked and destroyed; its ruins still remain.
-Other minor religious and civil structures were subsequently renovated in subsequent years.
+After the Neapolitan reconquest, the Otrantines almost immediately got to work restoring and strengthening the city walls.
+They then renovated the Otranto Cathedral, which had been desecrated.
+The monasteries of the Dominican Fathers and of the Franciscans were later rebuilt, and, at the end of the 14th century, that of the Capuchin Fathers.
+Unfortunately, the monastery of San Nicola di Casole was never restored after being sacked and destroyed; its ruins still stand.
+Other minor religious and civil structures were subsequently renovated.

-Fresco depicting Francesco Zurolo also known as Francesco Zurlo †1480, convent and church of Santa Maria del Gesù, commonly known as Sant'Antonio.
+Fresco depicting Zurolo in the convent and church of Santa Maria del Gesù, commonly known as Sant'Antonio.

-Various versions about his death and that of his son
+Different versions of his death and that of his son

 There are several versions of hisdeath: in one, he was captured by the Turks and sawn in two; he dies fighting in the defense of the walls probably mutilated, a fact that would have given rise to the first version.

-The reprisal was particularly bloody: 800 (813 circa) people were beheaded after 15 days of resistance: commander Zurolo fell almost immediately after opening a breach in the city, on the bastions of the walls during the enemy's last assault.
+The reprisal was particularly bloody: 800 (813 circa) people were beheaded after 15 days of resistance: commander Zurolo fell almost immediately after a breach was made in the city, on the bastions of the walls during the enemy's last assault.
 Shortly after, captain Delli Falconi also died.

 Even on the fate of the son the sources disagree: according to some he fell heroically together with his father, according to others he was taken prisoner to Turkey, where they made him deny Christ.
+Francesco Zurolo's son is mistakenly confused with another unknown knight, who died together with the captain himself, since the brave leader had no male children.